erinlkolp/alexa-plex-music-player-skill/README.md

 ![Header Image](assets/header_image.png)

-This is an Alexa skill that allows playback of audio from their Plex Music library on Alexa/Echo devices.
+This is an Alexa skill that allows playback of audio from Plex Music libraries on Alexa/Echo devices.

 ## Features